-The catalogue of financial instruments offered by PKO BP Securities, including the characteristics of said financial instruments and the investment risks associated with them, constitutes Appendix 7 to this Information.
+A catalogue of financial instruments contained in the PKO BP Securities offer, including the characteristics of said financial instruments and the investment risk connected with them, is enclosed with this Information as Appendix no. 7.

-to Information on MiFID requirements for PKO BP Securities Customers regarding brokering services
+to the Information on MiFID requirements for the Customers of PKO BP Securities regarding brokerage services

-Terms of Customer classification and suitability assessment at PKO BP Securities (description)
+Terms for Customer classification and for holding the suitability assessment at PKO BP Securities (description)